Warriors coach Kerr votes, then works Chase Center drop spot

 He posed for photos with fans, stood in for selfies and talked some basketball, too, of course.
 But most of all, Kerr wanted to support the early voters and encourage others to take to the polls as Tuesday’s election nears.

-The Warriors’ former practice facility in downtown Oakland — now used for their youth camp operations — will be a voting place Tuesday.
+The Warriors’ former practice facility in downtown Oakland — now used for their youth camp operations — will be a voting place through Tuesday as well as at the team’s G League arena in Santa Cruz.

 “It’s just a good way for us as a company, as a team, an organization, to remind people we’re not just a basketball team.
 We’re hopefully an asset to the community and we want to be able to help people, and hopefully win a bunch of games in the process and keep everybody entertained, but we’d like to think that we’re an important part of the community,” Kerr said.
 “And we need to prove that by doing things like this.”